Feature Update: Improved Allergen Management Risk Categories

 Responsible food businesses are protecting consumers and reducing the risk of product recalls through deep supply chain mapping on the Authenticate platform.

-In case you were still wondering, the short answer is YES — non-contaminated, pure oats are gluten free.
+The short answer is YES — non-contaminated, pure oats are gluten free.
 They are safe for most people with gluten intolerance.
-The main problem with oats in gluten–free eating is contamination.
+However, the main problem with oats in gluten–free eating is contamination.
 Most commercial oats are processed in facilities that also process wheat, barley, and rye.